Archive Best Phones Without Social Media to Buy for Your Kid

 Best Minimalist Phones

 Minimalist phones are devices specifically designed for people who need a digital detox but are not willing to go as far as settling for a basic phone.
 These devices are usually very stylish, so your child won’t be embarrassed about having an old-timey phone.
-They are especially safe because social media aren’t available on them, and don’t encourage your kid to spend consecutive hours on their device.
-They are made to cater to you and your kid’s basic needs regarding a phone while adding a touch of beauty to your kid’s personal style.

 Punkt.
 MP02

 It has separate text and call buttons, but no physical button for controlling the volume on the device.
-You can’t sync your contacts through cloud storage, which makes things a bit inconvenient if you’re switching to MP02 from your old device.
-It is however a very safe phone for a child because texts and calls are secured with encryption, and your credit card data won’t be saved on it.
-Your child can read texts on its screen in the sunlight, and can only see images that are sent to them through picture messages.
-At the price of almost $380, Punkt.
-MP02 makes a fancy minimalist phone for your child. and one of the best phones without social media on this list.
+You can’t sync your contacts through cloud storage.
+This makes things a bit inconvenient if you’re switching to MP02 from your old device.
+It is however a very safe phone for a child because texts and calls are secured with encryption.
+Plus, your credit card data won’t be saved on it.

 The Light Phone II

-Another minimalist option can be the Light Phone II, which is a cameraless phone with an E-ink display.
-Its screen is bright enough to read in the sunlight, but it also has some unevenness in its lighting.
-The Light Phone II is splash-resistant, but will probably not survive being dropped in water.
 It runs on LightOS, which is a much simpler version of Android.
 It only supports SMS texting, and online messaging apps like WhatsApp aren’t available on it.
 One of its best features is that it makes it easier for your kid to listen to podcasts.
 However, at the price of $300, the Light Phone II might not really be worth the cost.

 Which Phone to Pick: Your Ultimate Decision

 If you ultimately decide that a smartphone is the right pick for your kid, you’ll most probably need to put parental controls on their device.
-Your best bet to keep them safe is to use parental control apps like Safes.
+Your best bet to keep kids safe is to use parental control apps like Safes.
 Safes can give you peace of mind while giving your child a device more suited to their needs and preferences.

 MahsaV